Sanglorian/orcus/Orcus Player Options - current.md

 **Benefit:** When you manifest your weapon shard, you can choose to manifest one for each hand instead.
 When making an attack that requires two melee weapons, you gain a +1 feat bonus to your attack rolls.

+## Wild Shape Feats

+### Hardy Shift

+**Prerequisite:** You know at least one *shape of the X* power.

+**Benefit:** When you use a *shape of the X* power, you may spend a recovery to heal damage up to your recovery value.

+### Hybrid Form

+**Prerequisite:** You know at least one power with the Form keyword.

+**Benefit:** When you use a Form power, you can choose to take a hybrid, humanoid form instead of a pure animal form.
+In this case, you can keep your current size.
+Because your hybrid form is humanoid, you can talk, use weapon powers and otherwise make use of having arms and hands.

+### Versatile Shifting

+**Prerequisite:** You know at least one *shape of the X* power.

+**Benefit:** Once per day, you can expend a *shape of the X* power to use any other *shape of the X* power of the same level or lower.

 ## Dualclassing

 You can also take feats to take some of the class features and powers of other classes.
 Once you take any Dualclassing feat, you count as that class (your “secondary class”) as well as your base class for the purpose of prerequisites.